cosmos/sdk-tutorials/tutorials/7-cosmjs/5-create-custom.md

 </HighlightBox>

-CosmJS comes out of the box with interfaces that connect with the standard Cosmos modules such as `bank` and `gov` and understand the way their messages are serialized.
+CosmJS comes out of the box with interfaces that connect with the standard Cosmos SDK modules such as `bank` and `gov` and understand the way their messages are serialized.
 Since your own blockchain's modules are unique, they need custom CosmJS interfaces.
 That process consists of several steps:

 1. Creating the Protobuf objects and clients in TypeScript.
 2. Creating extensions that facilitate the use of the above clients.